 Pedestrians Put at a Greater Risk During Boston’s Building Boom

-In recent years, Boston has seen a mighty building boom.
-Pedestrians have had to work around project after project, from the Longfellow Bridge to the TD Garden development to numerous residential condo projects.
+In recent years, Boston has seen a building boom.
+Pedestrians have had to walk around project after project, from the Longfellow Bridge to the TD Garden development to numerous residential condo projects.
 In Brighton, New Balance erected its new world headquarters, alongside sports practice facilities for the Boston Bruins and Boston Celtics.
 The MBTA rebuilt Government Center station, rerouting commuters for two years.
 Colleges have also been building.
 The University of Massachusetts of Boston expects to open its first residential facility (or dormitory) for students in 2018.

 How Pedestrians are Injured and Killed on Construction Sites